brainandforce/Electrum.jl/CONTRIBUTING.md

 The `StaticArrays` package provides the `SArray` type, which is immutable (cannot be altered after creation), as well as the mutable `MArray` type.
 In general, it's better to stick to immutable types (though dynamic vectors are always mutable).
+For functions that should take only static array arguments, use `::StaticArray{...}` in the type signature.

 ### Use of `BasisVectors{D}` and other reimplemented multidimensional array types